atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 yet she never once thought of returning home, or of making retrenchments in town.
 On the contrary, she determined to enlarge her expenses..
 X
 ft ^
-Happening to Say to Lady Lumley, the evening, her Ladyship did her the honour to admit her to her rout, that she fancied she paid more than she ought for same things, she answered“ “won“ “you continue in ready furnished lodgings : a house would not only be “more genteel, but less expensive:
-“there arc a chousand advantages to be “met with in a house, which cannot be tt.
+Happening to Say to Lady Lumley, the evening, her Ladyship did her the honour to admit her to her rout, that she fancied she paid more than she ought for same things, she answered won you continue in ready furnished lodgings : a house would not only be more genteel, but less expensive: there arc a chousand advantages to be met with in a house, which cannot be tt.
 9
-'“ex
+'ex
 vd
 1 *
 t